 So he built the house and finished it, and he made the ceiling of the house of beams and planks of cedar.(1 Kings 6:9, ESV)

 When we set our hands to build something for God’s kingdom, we must finish it.
 Lord help us to finish whatever we have begun in you.

 “Concerning this house that you are building, if you will walk in my statutes and obey my rules and keep all my commandments and walk in them, then I will establish my word with you, which I spoke to David your father.(1 Kings 6:12, ESV)

-This verse is conditional, God promises to establish His word, only under the condition that His statues are lived out.
-God is not just a force that can be fooled or manipulated, God’s promises are almost always predicated on right relationship and His own grace.
+This verse is conditional, God promises to establish his word only under the condition that his statues are lived out.
+God is not just a force that can be fooled or manipulate, God’s promises are almost always predicated on right relationship and his own grace.

 The importance of the internal